WHO WE ARE

-Robert has directed critically acclaimed films for 30 years that focus – although not exclusively – on global human rights issues.
+Robert has directed critically acclaimed films for over 30 years that focus – although not exclusively – on global human rights and social justice issues.
 In 1989, Robert was nominated for an Academy Award for Best Documentary for Cry of Reason, a feature-length film that profiles the South African anti-apartheid leader Dr. Beyers Naudé.
 In 1992, Robert made the definitive film version of Nobel Laureate Samuel Beckett’s play Endgame, working from a script prepared especially by the author for the Smithsonian series Beckett Directs Beckett.
 Over the past fifteen years, two of Robert’s films-- A Closer Walk, about the global HIV/AIDS epidemic, and Not My Life, about global human trafficking – have been seen by hundreds of millions of people across a broad set of global demographics, platforms, and networks, and remain the “go-to” films on their respective issues to this day.
 In 1996, Robert also made I’m Still Here, about families whose sons and daughters suffer from serious mental illness, especially schizophrenia and bipolar disorder.
 In 2019, he received the Mother Teresa Memorial Award for Social Justice for his film Not My Life.

-At 76, and a doting grandfather, Robert feels as though he is “just getting started”.
+At 77, and a doting grandfather, Robert feels as though he is “just getting started”.
 He is now working on a follow up film to Oh Mercy as part of Running To Stand Still, a series of films about global forced migration, with all the passion and vigor that have characterized his work for three decades.

 Robert was educated at the International School in Geneva, Switzerland; Hamilton College, where he received his B.A.; and Indiana University where he received his Master’s Degree in theatre and film.
 Before launching into his career as a documentary filmmaker, Robert worked as a freelance journalist, reporting for AFP and TIME from East and South Africa; as director in professional regional theatre, notably the Nairobi National Theatre; the Manitoba Theatre Center in Winnipeg; and the Rochester Shakespeare Theatre, which he founded.
 From 1968 – 1970, he also served a tour in the US Army, where he earned the Army commendation medal.

-Robert spends as much time as he can hiking on the trails above the Finger Lakes in upstate New York where he lives with his family and Golden Retrievers, Mia and Eli.
+Robert spends as much time as he can hiking the trails in the Finger Lakes area of upstate New York where he lives with his family and Golden Retrievers, Mia and Eli.